Rockport, Massachusetts: History

+The church removed the ball, replacing it with a replica, which can still be seen on the steeple.
+The actual cannonball ball is taken out of storage for special occasions.

-Rockport had consisted primarily of large estates, summer homes, and a small fishing village while Gloucester was becoming increasingly urbanized.
-Rockport was set off as a separate town in 1840 as its residents desired a separate enclave with an identity of its own, and was incorporated in 1840.
-As the demand for its high-grade granite grew during the Industrial Revolution, the quarries of Rockport became a major source of the stone.
-A distinctive form of sloop was even developed to transport the granite to parts far and wide until the second decade of the 20th century.
-For many years, there was a large number of residents of Scandinavian descent, dating from the days when Finnish and Swedish immigrants with stone-working expertise made up a large part of the workforce at the quarries.
+Rockport had consisted primarily of large estates, summer homes, and a small fishing village, while Gloucester was becoming increasingly urbanized.
+Rockport was set off as a separate town as its residents desired a separate enclave with an identity of its own, and it was incorporated in 1840.
+As the demand for its high-grade granite grew during the Industrial Revolution, Rockport's quarries became a major source of the stone.
+A distinctive form of sloop was even developed to transport the granite to parts far and wide until the 1910s.
+For many years, there were many residents of Scandinavian descent, dating from the days when Finnish and Swedish immigrants with stone-working expertise made up a large part of the workforce at the quarries.

-Although the demand for granite decreased with the increased use of concrete in construction during the Great Depression, Rockport still thrived as an artists colony—which began years earlier due in part to its popularity as a vacation spot known for its rocky, boulder-strewn ocean beaches, its history as a prominent fishing harbor, and its mentions in media like that of Rudyard Kipling's Captains Courageous.
-A red fishing shack on Bradley Wharf in Rockport, known popularly as "Motif Number 1", has for years been one of the most famous sites on Cape Ann as the subject of hundreds of paintings and photographs, and is visited by aspiring artists & tourists alike from all over the world.
-Rockport is the home of the Rockport Art Association.
+Although the demand for granite decreased with the increased use of concrete in construction during the Great Depression, Rockport still thrived as an artists' colony—which began years earlier due in part to its popularity as a vacation spot known for its rocky, boulder-strewn ocean beaches, its history as a prominent fishing harbor, and its mentions in books such as Rudyard Kipling's Captains Courageous.

-In 1856, a gang of 200 women led by Hannah Jumper swept through the town and destroyed anything containing alcohol in what is called "Rockport's revolt against rum" and banned alcohol from the town.
-Except for a period in the 1930s, the town remained one of 15 Massachusetts dry towns.
-The town remained dry for many years until 2005, when it was voted that alcohol could be served at restaurants.
-Sales at stores were not allowed until March 2019, when a local market was granted a liquor license and began to sell beer and wine.
+In 1856, a group of 200 women led by Hannah Jumper came through the town, destroying anything containing alcohol in "Rockport's revolt against rum".
+Alcohol was then banned.
+Except for a period in the 1930s, Rockport remained one of 15 Massachusetts dry towns, remaining dry until 2005, when alcohol was allowed to be served at restaurants.
+Sales at stores were not allowed until 2019, when a market was granted a liquor license and began to sell beer and wine.